alfgithub13/php-sample-application/README.md

+# PHP 7.1 Sample Application - Containerized

-# PHP 7.1 sample application
+This is a containerized version of the PHP sample application with:

-Sample PHP applications that uses:
 * Dependency Injection
 * Apache routing
 * Composer (aka: Not reinventing the wheel)
+* Docker containers for both web application and database

 ## Requirements